 Copy the public key to your device¶

 You need then to transfer your public key to your device.
 There are multiple ways to do this.
 These are a few options:

 Connect the UBports device and the PC with a USB cable.
 Then copy the file using your file-manager.

-Or transfer the key via the internet by mailing it to yourself, or uploading it to your own cloud storage, or webserver, etc.
+Or, transfer the key via the Internet by e-mailing it to yourself, or uploading it to your own cloud storage, web-server, etc.

 You can also connect via adb and use the following command to copy it (Some devices cant support ADB, check the devices page to learn more.):